Fiat Chrysler has fuel left in tank for after Ferrari spin-off

 “The U.S. market is definitely closer and closer to a peak in volume terms and transaction prices continue to rise,” said George Galliers, an analyst at Evercore ISI.
 Current margin levels were probably sustainable for another 12 to 18 months, he said, but “if we look to 2017 and 2018, the jury is out”.

-While FCA’s market valuation has recently been higher than most of its European peers, Galliers said the stock could justifiably trade at a similar level to other European mass-market players after the Ferrari spin-off, though at a discount to U.S. market leaders Ford (F.N) and General Motors (GM.N).
+While FCA’s market valuation has recently been higher than most of its European peers, Galliers said the stock could justifiably trade at a similar level to other European mass-market players after the Ferrari spin-off, though at a discount to U.S. market leaders Ford and General Motors.

-FCA’s enterprise value (debt plus equity) is currently about 3.9 times 2015 core earnings forecasts (EV/EBITDA) compared with 2.6 for Volkswagen VOWGn_p.DE and 1.8 for Peugeot (PEUP.PA), he said.
+FCA’s enterprise value (debt plus equity) is currently about 3.9 times 2015 core earnings forecasts (EV/EBITDA) compared with 2.6 for Volkswagen and 1.8 for Peugeot, he said.
 Adjusting for U.S. accounting standards, he said FCA has ratio of 5.5 against 5.8 for Ford and 4.1 for GM.

 Another challenge facing FCA is money.